strxnge-effects/neogities/readme.md

 ## overview

-`neogities.rb` updates your files on neocities.

 `pre-commit` writes a list of every modified file to `status.txt` when you commit your changes.

-`pre-push` runs `neogities.rb` when you push your changes.
+`pre-push` updates your files on neocities.

 ### "how is this different from `neocities push .`?"